SAFe includes Scrum – so how come many Scrum practitioners and thought leaders consider it unsafe?

 The way I look at it – this is indeed a compromise that SAFe practitioners should be aware of.
 And part of the journey of implementing SAFe should be to maybe start with this Scrum Master stance but evolve towards more of the classic, professional Scrum Master stance over time.
 To use the leadership styles model we discuss in the Leading SAFe class – the starting point is more of an orchestrating and technical expert kind of leadership stance and the goal should be to evolve towards a more serving the team and the process style over time.

 SAFe’s Product Owner is a proxy, not a real Product Owner.
-They are more similar to a team member focusing on the stories than a person accountable to optimizing value delivered by a Product.
+They are more similar to a team member focusing on the stories than a person accountable for optimizing the value delivered by a Product.

 SAFe’s approach to product ownership is that scale is achieved by splitting the product ownership role between Product Management, which is more like the classic Scrum Product Owner, and the Product Owner, which is indeed more like a proxy or technical product owner working more closely with teams.
 One of the main reasons SAFe takes this path is that it’s hard for one Product Owner to deal with too many teams while balancing both outbound and inbound activities.